VolShyn/VolShyn.github.io/_finance/basic.md

 ## Term-structure

-Describes how much you earn for lending moeny for different durations.
+Describes how much you earn for lending money for different durations.

-So it is a relationship between interest rates and their corresponding maturities.
+So it is an relationship between interest rates and their corresponding maturities.

 **Short-term** - usually, term that is less than one year.